Football.TXT Format Spec (& Tests)

 Why not use JSON, CSV, XML, YAML, SQL, your ‹format of choice here›?
 Why invent yet another data format?

-Excercise: Try to write by hand the round-by-round match schedule for the English Premier League, for example?
-Did you enjoy writing the match schedule in JSON? in CSV? in XML? in SQL? in YAML?
+Excercise: Try to write by hand the round-by-round match schedule (with results) for the English Premier League, for example?
+Do you enjoy writing the match schedule in JSON? in CSV? in XML? in SQL? in YAML?

-Now retry the exercise using the new Football.TXT mini language designed to make hand-crafting as easy as possible.
+Now retry the exercise using the new Football.TXT format / data language designed to make hand-crafting as easy as possible.
 See the difference?
 Example - england/2019-20/1-premierleague.txt in Football.TXT, 2019-20/en.1.json in Football.JSON.

 Note: If you auto-generate your datasets and want to focus on easy machine-writing and machine-reading, see the Football.CSV format » :-).

-The new Football.TXT mini data language for football match schedules using structured text offers you the best of both worlds, that is, 1) looks ‘n’ feels like free-form plain text - easy-to-read and easy-to-write - 2) but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example).
+The new Football.TXT format / data language for football match schedules (results, lineups & more) using structured text offers you the best of both worlds, that is, 1) looks ‘n’ feels like free-form plain text - easy-to-read and easy-to-write - 2) but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example).

-The Football.TXT mini data language also includes support for groups, matchdays, grounds, and much more.
+The Football.TXT format / data language also includes support for groups, matchdays, grounds, and much more.
 Example:

 = World Cup 2014